speedbits/NoLimitOS/README.md

 3. **Simplified Application Development**: Empower business users and non-programmers to create Crew AI-based applications with ease.

 With NoLimitOS, the complexities of AI management are streamlined, making advanced AI capabilities accessible to a broader audience.

+### Installation
+1. Clone the repository
+2. cd (change directory) to the folder 'nolimitos'
+3. Run the following command to install all pre-requisite libraries pip install -r requirements.txt
+4. Create a .env file